SeleniumHQ/seleniumhq.github.io/website_and_docs/content/documentation/webdriver/additional_features/fileupload.en.md

   {{< /tab >}}
   {{< tab header="Ruby" >}}
-// This feature is not implemented - Help us by sending a pr to implement this feature
+// Help us by sending a code sample for file upload

   {{< /tab >}}
   {{< tab header="JavaScript" >}}
-// This feature is not implemented - Help us by sending a pr to implement this feature
+// Help us by sending a code sample for file upload
   {{< /tab >}}
   {{< tab header="Kotlin" >}}
-  // This feature is not implemented - Help us by sending a pr to implement this feature
+  // Help us by sending a code sample for file upload
 {{< /tab >}}
 {{< /tabpane >}}